astropy/astropy/docs/table/index.rst

   array([(1, 2.0, 'x'), (4, 5.0, 'y'), (5, 8..., 'z')],
         dtype=[('a', '<i8'), ('b', '<f8'), ('c', 'S1')])

 One can also assign an unit to the columns.
-If any column has an unit assigned, all units would be shown as follows::
+If any column has a unit assigned, all units would be shown as follows::

   >>> t['b'].unit = 's'